Rent hit a new high in July as students prepped for school, buyers sidelined: report - Grand Forks Gazette

 The organization believes the national average home price will edge down 0.2 per cent from 2022 to $702,409 this year before rising to $723,243 in 2024.

-Such prices are keeping aspiring buyers in the rental market, but they’re not seeing much relief there either.

-For the first time ever, average asking rents for purpose-built condominiums and apartments rose above $2,000 in July, reaching $2,008, Rentals.ca and Urbanation’s research showed.
+Their frustrations are borne out in the Rentals.ca and Urbanation numbers showing for the first time ever, average asking rents for purpose-built condominiums and apartments rose above $2,000 in July, reaching $2,008.

 One-bedroom apartments alone saw a 13 per cent annual increase and a monthly rise of 2.5 per cent, bringing July’s figure to $1,850.